Wednesday, November 30, 2011

 Thanksgiving Past

 I think it's odd.
 I can't remember childhood Thanksgivings.
-I remember Christmas--who doesn't?
+I remember Christmas — who doesn't?
 Presents!
-I guess that's why I can remember almost each and every Christmas as a child.
-But, that's for another post.
-Right now I want to write about the first Thanksgiving that I can recall as a child.
+I guess that's why I can remember almost every Christmas as a child.
+But that's for another post.
+Right now, I want to write about a certain Thanksgiving.

 I was probably 16, that's my best guess.
 It was held at my aunt's house.
-They lived in a great big old English Tudor and as you know, that is one of my favorite types of homes.
+They lived in a great big old English Tudor, and as you know, that is one of my favorite types of homes.
 Hers was exceptional.
 Huge, with leaded glass windows and arched doorways.
 I loved that house.
 I'm sure that it has played a big part in my love for old homes.
 It would be interesting to drive by it now and see just how big it really is.
-Sometimes as children, we see things much bigger than they really were.
+Sometimes, as children, we see things much bigger than they really are.
 I wonder if that's the case here.
-It doesn't really matter though, it was big to me--I loved that old house.
+It doesn't really matter, though; it was big to me--I loved that old house.
 I always will.

-It seemed that on that particular Thanksgiving tons of relatives turned out.
+It seemed that on that particular Thanksgiving, tons of relatives turned out.
 I remember lots of aunts, uncles, cousins, grandmas, and lots of food.
 Lots of food.
-The table was decorated beautifully, that turkey had to be at least 25 or 26 pounds.
+The table was decorated beautifully, and that turkey had to be at least 25 or 26 pounds.
 There was so much food on the table--so many side dishes brought by all the aunts.
 We had to eat buffet style because there were so many of us.
-But that was OK, we were just happy to all be together--one big family.
-Afterward, the uncles and dads laid all over the sofas and chairs, rubbing their bellies and moaning.
+But that was OK; we were all just happy to be together — one big family.
+Afterward, the uncles and dads lay all over the sofas and chairs, rubbing their bellies and moaning.
 Moaning about being overstuffed and blaming everyone but themselves.
-And then a few short hours later the pies came out.
+And then a few short hours later, the pies came out.
 So many pies--of all types, but the star of the show was the pumpkin pie.
-Yes, in my family--we are all about the pumpkin pie--we just love a good pumpkin pie.
-And homemade whip cream!
+Yes, in my family, we are all about the pumpkin pie — we just love a good pumpkin pie.
+And homemade whipped cream!
 Gotta have that.
+Just for reference purposes, I turned into the best pumpkin pie person.
+Mine is awesome!

-I have a tendency now for every holiday that I encounter to take a lot of pictures.
+I now have a tendency, for every holiday I encounter, to take a lot of pictures.
 I have to.
 I am obsessed.
 What if--it's the last holiday that I ever have with you?
 What if?

 No comments: